williereed/Sample_Rockabilly_Project/README.md

 # Sample_Rockabilly_Project
 Adds Selenium via Nuget, adds Environment and Browser to Test Case name

-Open the Solution and:
+Directions - Open the Solution and:
 1. Right Click SampleApp set it to be the Startup project
 2. Right Click the Solution and select Properties

-2a.
-Select the Debug tab
+3. Select the Debug tab

-2b.
-In the Command Line Arguments enter: Run All Chrome;Edge;Firefox;InternetExplorer
+4. In the Command Line Arguments enter: Run All Chrome;Edge;Firefox;InternetExplorer

 Browser Support: